 • Coast to Coast — a gravel bike handles the varied terrain most comfortably

 An e-bike is available on most English tours and is our strongest recommendation for anyone who wants the scenery without the climbing.
-Our Cotswolds E-Bike Holiday is one of the most popular tours in the portfolio.
+Our Cotswolds E-Bike Holiday is one of the most popular e-bike tours in the portfolio!

 Yes — England connects naturally into Scotland and Wales, both of which are in our portfolio.